 Then, one day, Steve received a frantic phone call from him saying he’d been mugged while on a business trip and needed $3,000 immediately to pay his hotel bill and book a flight back home.
 Steve transferred the money, and his partner vanished into thin air afterward.

 8. Encourage the person to have a video chat with you

-In case the person is not yet comfortable with the idea of meeting with you face-to-face, then you can encourage the person to have a video chat with you through Skype or other video chatting apps.
+In case the person is not yet comfortable with the idea of meeting with you face-to-face, then you can encourage the person to have a video call.
+Such a virtual date, and see how they respond.
 Even if after repeated attempts and requests, the person avoids video chatting with you, then something is amiss.

 9. Insist on having phone conversations